Pet Parents Page

 Dear Pet Parents,

-Do YOU want to learn more about what rehabilitation is?
+Do YOU want to learn more about rehabilitation?

-Perhaps from someone who can give you information in a manner that is not only factually-based but also from someone who is experienced, licensed, trained, knowledgeable and passionate about this specialty area of practice?
+Perhaps from someone who can give you information that is not only factually-based but also from someone who is experienced, licensed, trained, knowledgeable and passionate about this specialty area of practice?

 From someone who has “been there”, personally and professionally?